Bio-Rad Laboratories, Inc. (NYSE:BIO) Shares Sold by Bank Julius Baer & Co. Ltd Zurich

 Bank Julius Baer & Co.
 Ltd Zurich cut its stake in shares of Bio-Rad Laboratories, Inc. (NYSE:BIO) by 85.0% in the 1st quarter, Holdings Channel.com reports.
 The firm owned 276 shares of the medical research company’s stock after selling 1,570 shares during the period.
 Bank Julius Baer & Co.
 Ltd Zurich’s holdings in Bio-Rad Laboratories were worth $158,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 A number of research analysts have recently weighed in on BIO shares.
-Citigroup raised their price target on Bio-Rad Laboratories from $675.00 to $750.00 and gave the company a “buy” rating in a research report on Friday, February 12th.
-Jefferies Financial Group raised their price target on Bio-Rad Laboratories from $660.00 to $725.00 and gave the stock a “buy” rating in a research note on Friday, February 5th.
+Jefferies Financial Group raised their price target on Bio-Rad Laboratories from $660.00 to $725.00 and gave the company a “buy” rating in a research report on Friday, February 5th.
+Citigroup lifted their price objective on Bio-Rad Laboratories from $675.00 to $750.00 and gave the stock a “buy” rating in a research report on Friday, February 12th.

 Bio-Rad Laboratories Profile